-Cannabidiol or CBD products are one of the biggest trends in the health and wellness space right now.
-It's a naturally occurring compound derived from hemp researched for its long list of health benefits from supporting sleep, healthy immune function, stress, and the list goes on.
+Cannabidiol (CBD) products are one of the biggest trends in the health and wellness space right now.
+It's a naturally occurring compound derived from the cannabis plant researched for its long list of health benefits from supporting sleep, healthy immune function, stress, and the list goes on.

 If you've finally decided to try adding CBD to your health regimen, this article is for you.
 We'll answer all the questions you have about trying CBD for the first time right here, so it feels less intimidating.